 The Specificity Theory of Pain suggests that certain pain receptors send signals to the brain that create pain awareness.
 According to the theory, pain is an independent sensation with peripheral sensory receptors, which act in response to damage to drive signals through the nervous system to centers in the brain.

 Other theories that came to light in the 1900s include Pattern, Central Summation, Fourth Theory of Pain, and Sensory Interaction Theory.

 A more recent theory is the Gate Control Theory.
 Pain stimulation is transmitted by small, slow fibers that go into the dorsal horn of the spinal cord.
 The theory states that there is a gate in the spinal cord which controls sensory information through the spinal cord.
 When there is more pain stimulation, gate blocking is less effective.
 The gates open when there is a lot of activity in the pain fibers.
 The gates may be closed when the A-beta fibers are stimulated, which provide a stimulus for mild irritation, such as lightly touching the skin (massage).
 This gate inhibits the perception of pain.

 Also, messages that descend from the brain, such as those in anxiety states or extreme excitement, can affect the opening or closing of the gates.

 Pain has to potential to affect an individual’s social life.
 Chronic pain may limit the patient’s desire to interact in social settings.
-Social consequences of unrelieved pain may include isolation, inability, or reduced desire to go to work, and overall reduced quality of life.
+Social consequences of unrelieved pain may include isolation, inability or reduced desire to go to work, and overall reduced quality of life.
 Expression and reporting of pain can vary by culture.
-Some cultures have a more stoic attitude to pain, while others may express more emotion to pain.
+Some cultures have a more stoic attitude to pain, while others may express more emotion toward pain.